Seminars

 Media reports and policymakers commonly centre these discussions on either abstract political and legal debates or emotive humanitarian stories.

-Those charged with enforcing immigration policies, or with scrutinising their actions, face a challenging task in upholding domestic political decisions and international law.
+Those charged with enforcing immigration policies or scrutinising their actions face a challenging task in upholding domestic political decisions and international law.

 This seminar series aims to explore the process of immigration enforcement from the point of view of those charged with enacting it in the UK and the EU, while also looking at the radical shifts that have occurred in immigration enforcement practices in the USA in the first year of the second Trump administration.